- Prayer and Worship

 Today the United States and Russia still hold about 90% of all nuclear weapons, large arsenals left over from the Cold War.
 START expired in 2009 and with it the verification protocols, but both nations agreed to keep its provisions in effect while they negotiated a START follow-on treaty.
 Implementation of a New START Treaty was critical because verification ensures transparency and even modest reductions in the number of weapons can set the stage for future reductions.
 The U.S. and Russia signed a new Strategic Arms Reduction Treaty (New START) on April 8, 2010, which was ratified by the Senate on a solid bipartisan vote of 71 to 26.
 The Holy See has "welcome[d] and recognize[d] the ongoing successful implementation of New START."
 The New START Treaty: reduces deployed strategic warheads to 1550, 30 percent below the existing ceiling; limits both nations to no more than 700 delivery vehicles; and includes new verification requirements.

 In July 2015, after 20 months of concerted collaboration, the P5+1 reached an agreement with Iran that aims to curb Iran's development of nuclear weapons while allowing for the use of nuclear energy for peaceful purposes.
 In September, a cloture vote in the Senate that would have allowed rejection of the P5+1 deal failed, so the agreement stands.
 Recent Iranian launches of ballistic missiles, inconsistent with UN Security Council Resolution 2231, but not in violation of the P5+1 Agreement, have raised concerns.
-U.S. officials including Secretary of State Rex Tillerson have shown their intent to remain committed to the full implementation of the P5+1 Agreement with Iran.
+In October 2017, President Trump announced he would not certify to Congress that Iran was in compliance, despite U.S. and international evidence that Iran is observing the agreement.
+To date, Congress has not acted to undermine the agreement.

 USCCB POSITION: The United States and other nuclear powers must move away from reliance on nuclear weapons for security.
 USCCB urges the Administration and Congress to view arms control treaties not as ends in themselves but as steps along the way to achieving a mutual, verifiable global ban on nuclear weapons.
 A global ban is more than a moral ideal; it should be a policy goal.

-As with the New START Treaty in 2010, USCCB advocated for ratification of the P5+1 Agreement with Iran in 2015.
+USCCB advocated for ratification of the P5+1 Agreement with Iran in 2015.
 The USCCB Committee on International Justice and Peace, reflecting the longstanding position of the Holy See, urged our nation to pursue diplomacy to ensure Iran's compliance with its obligations under the Nuclear Non-Proliferation Treaty.
-The Church did not weigh in on the technical details of the agreement, but consulted with many experts on the broad outlines required for a credible and verifiable agreement.
+The Church did not weigh-in on the technical details of the agreement, but consulted with many experts on the broad outlines required for a credible and verifiable agreement.

 Led by Pope Francis, the U.S. bishops and Holy See continue to support the P5+1 Agreement with Iran as a "definitive step toward greater stability and security in the region."
 The Holy See notes that the agreement "requires further efforts and commitment by all the parties involved in order for it to bear fruit."

 USCCB plans to support Senate ratification of the CTBT if and when it is introduced.
 The Church opposes the use of nuclear weapons, especially against non-nuclear threats.
-In its nuclear policy the U.S. should commit to never use nuclear weapons first and to reject use of nuclear weapons to deter non-nuclear threats.
+The U.S. should commit to never use nuclear weapons first and to reject use of nuclear weapons to deter non-nuclear threats.
 The Church urges that nuclear deterrence be replaced with concrete measures of disarmament based on dialogue and multilateral negotiations.

 By accepting this message, you will be leaving the website of the